 Indeed, the way becomes a dirt lane within a few meters.

-The English Way turns into a sort of semi-pavement here, half dirt, half pavement.
-It essentially parallels the main road, the DP-0105 but takes the extreme rural route to the east.
+The English Way essentially parallels the main road, the DP-0105 but takes the extreme rural route to the east.
 If you are seeking a quiet Camino, albeit mostly paved, this is your Camino!

-The lane ahead is a casual two-track forest lane, both quaint and quiet for a brief 200 meters.
+The lane ahead is an improved gravel road and quiet for a brief 200 meters.

 We came to a T-intersection and turned left onto this winding paved road through more forest.
 The deep shadows of the early morning light lifted my spirits, as the freshness of a new day always does.